54th Security Force Assistance Brigade

 The 54th Security Force Assistance Brigade (54th SFAB) is a Security Force Assistance Brigade of the United States Army.
 It is an Army National Guard formation headquartered out of Indiana and falls under the Regular Army's Security Force Assistance Command.

+After 2017, Security Force Assistance Brigades became the dedicated conventional formations for conducting U.S. Army security force assistance overseas.
+EAch brigade was envisaged to be able to perform with minimal cultural and regional orientation.

-Army officials have told the press that the 54th and the 4th SFABs will be deactivated, with no timeline announced, freeing up seasoned soldiers for duty in traditional line units, leaving the Army with four operational SFABs.
+Per the brigade's official Facebook page, the unit will case its colors (deactivate) on 20 November 2026, freeing up seasoned soldiers for duty in traditional line units, leaving the Army with four operational SFABs.

 Formation

 The 54th Brigade was established in March 2020.
 Power, mission command and tactical radio equipment for the 1st, 2nd and 54th SFABs’ M1151 High Mobility Multi-purposed Wheeled Vehicles (HMMWVs) were upgraded to SFAB priorities.

-According to the United States Army, Security Force Assistance Brigades are the dedicated conventional organisations for conducting security force assistance around the world.
-Each SFAB would have a regional focus and its capabilities would enable it to perform with minimal cultural and regional orientation.

-Composition
+Organization

 Each Security Force Assistance Brigade consists of about 800 senior and noncommissioned officers.
 The 54th SFAB consists of six battalions and a headquarters company spread throughout six states.